 - After five days, embryos which appear to be developing normally are prepared and biopsied for the genetic analysis.

 - The embryos are cryopreserved and stored at Waterstone Clinic.

 - The biopsied cells are sent to a specialised genetic testing centre in the UK for testing.

 - The embryo(s) are diagnosed as affected or unaffected by the genetic condition.
 The embryo(s) that are diagnosed as unaffected can be prepared for transfer into the womb, or remain in Waterstone Clinic for future use in a frozen embryo transfer cycle.

 Important limitations of PGT-M

 We recommend that patients who become pregnant from PGT-M have prenatal testing using CVS or amniocentesis.
 PGT-M is not a substitute for prenatal testing.
 Prenatal testing will reveal whether or not the PGT-M genetic testing analysis was correct and confirm whether or not the foetus has been affected by the specific genetic disease.
 Of those embryos diagnosed, PGT-M testing for a single gene disorder detects about 98/99% of affected embryos, but misdiagnoses can occur.

-The aim of PGT-M is to reduce the chance of your child being affected with a specific genetic disease, however, it does not test for all genetic diseases.
+The aim of PGT-M is to reduce the chance of your child being affected by a specific genetic disease, however, it does not test for all genetic diseases.